realAhmedRoach/RocketWarfare/README.md

 You are in a large world.
 Using your custom-built rocket, the missiles that you have installed in it, and your base, you try to defend yourself and your team mates from attacks.
 From UFOs, enemy ships, and more... *This is Rocket Warfare*.

 Rocket Warfare is going to be an MMORTS made using JavaFX, with minimal use of external libraries.
-The first official release is set to go off January 2017.
+The first official release is set to go off June 2017.

 Here are the [graphics](res/images/spritesheet.png).